elidhu/sidetracked/articles/2024-04-10_sidetracked-introducing-the-project-and-getting-setup.md

 This is because the "top-to-bottom" ordering provided by `ServiceBuilder` is often more natural.

-Now, we aren't actually "running" the server yet, there is one more thing we should set up first.
+Now, we aren't actually _running_ the server yet, there is one more thing we should set up first.

 ### Tracing and Logging

 If we were to actually run our server, we wouldn't see anything output to the console.
-While we have used the `TraceLayer` middleware, and the `info!` macro, we haven't configured the logger to actually output anythingwhere we can see it.
+While we have used the `TraceLayer` middleware, and the `info!` macro, we haven't configured the logger to actually output anything where we can see it.
 So let's do that now.

 I use the following snippet in most of my Axum projects.
 It sets up the logger to either accept the `RUST_LOG` environment variable, or fall back to some sensible defaults.
 Those sensible defaults include `DEBUG` level logging for the current crate, `DEBUG` logging for `tower_http` and `TRACE` logging for `axum::rejection` (we will get to what this even is in the future).
 This snippet is straight from the [Axum examples](https://github.com/tokio-rs/axum/blob/main/examples/tracing-aka-logging/src/main.rs) with only a tiny tweak so that I can copy-paste it without any changes.